github/learn.github.com/p/diff.md

 ### what a merge would introduce ###

-Another intersting question that you can answer with 'diff' is what a merge would introduce.
+Another interesting question that you can answer with 'diff' is what a merge would introduce.
 This is a strange question, because if you have a line of work that diverged into two branches and you directly compare the snapshots, it's going to try to tell you how to get from one state to the other.